Random points are optimal for the approximation of Sobolev functions

+In this paper, we do not discuss the implementation and the computational cost of these two steps.
+Details on the second step may be found in~\cite{W04}.
+In the paper \cite{KNS}, we propose a variant of this algorithm where the computation of $S_Pf(x)$ at a certain point of interest $x\in \Omega$ does not require to compute the hole covering from the first step.
+We refer to Section~\ref{subsec:hilbert} for a more detailed description of optimal algorithms in the Hilbert space case via a reproducing kernel.

 For $q\ge p$, random points are not optimal.
-We note, however, that we only loose a logarithmic factor and that random information is still almost optimal.
+We note, however, that we only lose a logarithmic factor and that random information is still almost optimal.
 For the cube, this was already observed in \cite{HKNPUsurvey}.
 There, in Section~2.3, the case $q<p$ was stated as an open problem, which is resolved by Corollary~\ref{thm:intro}.
 Further recent results on the general question of the quality of random information may be found in \cite{HKNPUellipsoids, HKNV20, KU19, Ull20}.
 We point to the fact that there are also situations where random information is much worse than optimal information, see \cite[Section~6]{HKNV20} for an example.

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 In Section~\ref{sec:preliminaries} we introduce notation and present some basic facts on domains, polynomial reproduction and Sobolev spaces.
 Section~\ref{sec:proof} is dedicated to our geometric characterization of the error and the proof of Theorem~\ref{thm:main-result-sobolev}.
 We also discuss algorithms for numerical integration and give a first example to illustrate the benefits of our characterization.
 In Section~\ref{sec:random}, we apply the result to random sampling points for which a limit theorem is derived.
 Finally, in Section~\ref{sec:extensions}, we discuss how our results may be extended to more general function spaces.

 We want to note that there remain several unresolved issues.
 In particular, we encourage readers to (a)~examine the $d$-dependence of the constants in Theorem~~\ref{thm:main-result-sobolev}, (b)~examine and improve upon the computational cost of our algorithm, (c)~derive similar bounds for existing approximation algorithms, which currently are stated in terms of the covering radius, (d)~obtain similar results for Besov spaces, and (e)~study more general domains.
+Note that, while this paper was under revision, we already extended our results to compact Riemannian manifolds in \cite{KSmani}.